raspberrypilearning/2-2-Scouts-microbit-paint/template/en/content.md

 Run Scratch online in a web browser with an internet connection using this link rpf.io/scratchon.

-Download the Scratch Link software and install the Scrath micro:bit HEX code on the microbits beforehand.
+Download the Scratch Link software and install the Scratch micro:bit HEX code on the micro:bits beforehand.
 Refer to the instructions at rpf.io/scratch-link

 ### If your meeting place doesn’t have WiFi

-Download the Scratch Desktop application beforehand; refere to the Scratch guide rpf.io/scouts-scratch for instructions.
+Download the Scratch Desktop application beforehand; refer to the Scratch guide rpf.io/scouts-scratch for instructions.

-Download the Scratch Link software and install the Scrath micro:bit HEX code on the microbits beforehand.
+Download the Scratch Link software and install the Scratch micro:bit HEX code on the micro:bits beforehand.
 Refer to the instructions at rpf.io/scratch-link

 ## Key messages

 + External inputs, such as buttons as sensors can be used with a computer.
-+ Infinite loops can be used to detect events and then conditional selection can be used to alter the behaviour of a program depending on the event detected.
++ Infinite loops can be used to detect events and then conditional selection can be used to alter the behavior of a program depending on the event detected.
 + Scratch can be used as a digital canvas on which images can be drawn.

 ## Leader instructions
 1. Discuss digital arts programs the young people may have used such as Microsoft Paint, and how you might use a mouse or a tablet to draw on a digital canvas.
 2. Explain that you can use a variety of input devices to interact with a computer, and that they are going to make a program that will allow them to draw their own maps.
 3. If they have not used them before, introduce the young people to the micro:bit.
 Explain that micro:bits not only have two buttons (for input) but they are also able to sense which way they are tilted.
-4. Deomonstarte how to start the Scratch Link software
+4. Demonstrate how to start the Scratch Link software

 ![scratch_link.png](assets/scratch_link.png)